 5.1 Methodology to identify possible bands for FWA

-Step 1: Identify either or both FS and MS bands taking into account the following considerations:
+[Step 1: Identify either or both FS and MS bands taking into account the following considerations:

-– bands already in use for FWA or for which equipment is available;
+[– bands already in use for FWA or for which relevant equipment is available;]

+– bands allocated to FS on a primary basis in the RR;

-– bands allocated to FS or MS in the RR;
+– bands allocated to MS on a primary basis in the RR;

 – bands with greatest possibility for global harmonization (less sharing constraints);

-– FS bands which may be under-utilized (candidates for re-farming).
+– FS bands which may be under-utilized by other radioservices (candidates for re-farming).]

 Step 2: Consider the spectrum implications of the performance and availability requirements for the required telecommunication services.